California Federal Grand Jury Subpoena Defense Lawyer

 Among all of the many and varied investigative tools at the federal government’s disposal, the grand jury subpoena is unique in its potential consequences for the target of the government’s investigation.
 While the other tools federal agents and prosecutors use to conduct investigations (such as target letters and civil investigative demands) can produce evidence that may eventually build up to substantiate a charge, the grand jury is the last step in the investigative process before charges get filed.

-A grand jury has two potential outcomes: an indictment or no indictment.
+A grand jury has two potential outcomes: a Grand Jury indictment or no indictment.
 There is no middle ground.
 If the evidence presented to the grand jury is sufficient to establish “probable cause” to believe that a federal crime has been committed, then the grand jury will issue a “true bill” which will be followed by formal charges.
 However, if the government’s evidence is lacking, then the grand jury will issue a “no bill” and no charges will follow.
 While facing an indictment does not necessarily mean that you will be convicted at trial (the trial standard is much stricter than the “probable cause” standard for the grand jury, and there are numerous potential pre-trial and trial defenses in federal criminal cases), the benefits of avoiding a federal grand jury indictment should be patently obvious.

 Experienced California Federal Grand Jury Subpoena Defense Attorneys for Grand Jury Proceedings